Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Numerical examples

-The displacement curve for shear test is plotted in Fig.\ref{fig:shearLoadCurve}.
-Before the crack is initialized, the result by NOM agrees with the FEM result.
-The crack began to initialize when the displacement $u_x=0.009$ mm for both FEM and NOM.
-With the increase of load, the bond cutting process becomes irregular and the reaction force oscillates.
-This is partially because the particle distribution in support no longer aligns with the crack surface.
-It also reveals the complicated stress state due to perturbation of broken bonds.
-The overall fracture pattern agrees with that by the FEM phase field method.
-Due to the discrete feature of the current method, the crack surface is not as smooth as that by continuum methods such as the phase field.
+The graph depicting the displacement curve for the shear test has been illustrated in Figure \ref{fig:shearLoadCurve}.
+Prior to the initiation of the crack, the outcome obtained through the use of NOM is consistent with the finite element method outcome.
+The initiation of the crack occurred at a displacement of $u_x=0.009$ mm for both Finite Element Method and NOM.
+As the applied load is augmented, the process of bond cutting exhibits irregularities and the resultant reaction force undergoes oscillations.
+This phenomenon can be attributed to the misalignment between the particle distribution in the support and the surface of the crack.
+Additionally, it exposes the intricate stress condition resulting from the disturbance of fractured bonds.
+The fracture pattern observed is consistent with the results obtained through the finite element phase field approach.
+The current method exhibits a discrete feature, resulting in a less smooth crack surface compared to continuum methods like the phase field.